Zam Nolasco

 Zamantha Nolasco (born April 30, 2004) is a Filipino volleyball player.
 She currently playing for the Benilde Lady Blazers in the NCAA.

 Career

 College

 Nolasco is currently playing for the Lady Blazers of the De La Salle College of Saint Benilde in the National Collegiate Athletic Association (NCAA).

-In 2023, she made her debut with the Lady Blazers in NCAA, where the team get their back-to-back championship title since 2022.
+In 2023, she made her debut with the Lady Blazers in the NCAA, where the team earned 4 back-to-back championship titles from 2022 to 2025.

-In 2024, they get their 3-peat championship title.

-In 2025, the team get their 4-peat championship title and she bagged her 1st Best Middle Blocker award.
+Nolasco bagged her 1st Best Middle Blocker award during the 100th season of the NCAA in 2025.

+Despite losing to the Letran Lady Knights in NCAA Season 101, Nolasco earned her first Season MVP title.
+She is the third Lady Blazer to earn the MVP title in the past five seasons following Mycah Go in Seasons 97 and 100 and Cloanne Mondoñedo in Season 99.

+Club

+Nolasco first joined the Farm Fresh Foxies as a guest player in the PVL Invitational Conference in 2023.
+In 2026, she made her professional debut at the 2026 PVL on Tour for the Zus Coffee Thunderbelles.

+National team

+Nolasco was initially invited to the 27-player training pool for Alas Pilipinas under head coach Tai Bundit.